Parathyroid Tumor

 • Trouble sleeping

-Many of these may be caused by other health problems.
-But it’s important to see a healthcare provider if you have these symptoms.
+Most symptoms of parathyroid tumor are caused by hypercalcemia (high levels of calcium in the blood).
+But many of these may be caused by other health problems.
+It’s important to see a healthcare provider if you have these symptoms.
 Only a healthcare provider can tell if you have a tumor or cancer.

 How is a parathyroid tumor diagnosed?

-Parathyroid problems are often found when you see a doctor because of symptoms that aren’t getting better.
-Your healthcare provider will ask you about your health history, symptoms, risk factors, and family history of disease.
-He or she will do a physical exam.
+Parathyroid problems are often found when you see a healthcare provider because of symptoms that aren’t getting better.
+Your provider will ask you about your health history, symptoms, risk factors, and family history of disease.
+You will also have a physical exam.
 You may also need one or more of these tests:

 • Imaging tests.
 These include X-rays, ultrasound, CT scans, and MRIs.
-They can help find out the size of the tumor.
+They can help look for tumors and find out how big they are.

 • Sestamibi/SPECT scan.
 This test can show if you have an overactive parathyroid gland.
 A radioactive substance is put into your blood through a vein in your arm.
-The substance travels to the overactive gland and build ups there.
-An X-ray can show the buildup in the gland.
-It can also help find tumors in other parts of your body.
+The substance travels to the overactive gland and collects there.
+An X-ray can then show the buildup in the gland.
+This scan can also help find tumors in other parts of your body.

-After a diagnosis of parathyroid tumor, you’ll likely need other tests.
+After a diagnosis of parathyroid tumor, you’ll need more tests.
 For instance, a biopsy may be done.
-This is when small pieces of tissue are taken from the tumor.
-These samples can be removed with a needle and checked under a microscope to see if there are cancer cells.
+This is when tiny pieces of tissue (called samples) are taken from the tumor.
+These samples are sent to a lab and tested to see if there are cancer cells in them.

 These tests help your healthcare providers learn whether the tumor is cancer.
 Sometimes you won’t know if the tumor is cancer until after surgery.
-The tests can help determine the stage of the cancer.
-The stage is how much and how far the cancer has spread (metastasized) in your body.
+Then tests can be used to find the stage of the cancer.
+The stage is how much cancer there is and how far it has spread (metastasized) in your body.
 It’s one of the most important things to know when deciding how to treat cancer.

 How is a parathyroid tumor treated?